Best Online Master’s Degrees in: Educational Administration

 Provided they have the appropriate amount of experience, students who graduate from an online master's degree program in education administration may qualify for positions as school principals or education administrators at elementary and secondary schools and school districts.
 Those who seek these positions may also need to be licensed in their state as school administrators.
 Job titles might include: assistant director of curriculum and instruction, administrative deans, assistant principal, technology coordinator, senior director for specialized education services, assistant superintendent of teaching and learning, chief academic officer, and more.

 Elementary, middle, and high school principals handle the day-to-day operations of their respective schools, providing oversight for hiring and training of personnel, budgeting and finance, and setting academic goals for the school.
-They typically require a master’s degree in an area such as education administration or educational leadership, according to the U.S. Bureau of Labor Statistics (BLS).
-School principals reported median yearly salaries of $86,970 as of May 2010.
+They typically require a master's degree in an area such as education administration or educational leadership, according to the U.S. Bureau of Labor Statistics (BLS).
+School principals reported median yearly salaries of $86,970.

-Education administrators had an estimated median wage of $87,470 as of May 2011, the BLS noted.
+Education administrators had an estimated median wage of $87,470, the BLS noted.
 Top-paying states for these professionals included New Jersey, New York, Connecticut, Maryland, and California.
 Remember, however, that the salary you earn as a principal or school or district administrator is determined by your experience and education, the size of your school or district, the complexity of your responsibilities, the region of the country you live in, and other factors.